MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/sandboxing.md

 - For _shoebox_ types of apps (like Apple's Photo app), the user's content will go into the Container.

 > [!IMPORTANT]
-> **Note:** Unfortunately, Xamarin.Mac does not have 100% API coverage yet (unlike Xamarin.iOS), as a result the `NSHomeDirectory` API has not been mapped in the current version of Xamarin.Mac.
+> Unfortunately, Xamarin.Mac does not have 100% API coverage yet (unlike Xamarin.iOS), as a result the `NSHomeDirectory` API has not been mapped in the current version of Xamarin.Mac.

 As a temporary workaround, you can use the following code: